 Articulate is focussed on priorities such as creativity, education, employment, and well-being.

-Our work aligns with Government priorities to boost educational attainment, support skills development and grow employment levels, reduce social exclusion and enable economic activity and innovation.
+Our work aligns with national priorities to boost educational attainment, support skills development and grow employment levels, reduce social exclusion and enable economic activity and innovation.

-Articulate works with some of the most disadvantaged in Scotland by helping to unlock their creative potential in order to improve their choices, chances and skills for life, learning and the world of work.
-We do so by co-designing and delivering high quality, arts and cultural projects that focus on positive outcomes, lead to industry-standard productions, exhibitions and events, that in turn impact on well-being, confidence and as a stepping stone towards further sustainable improvement.
+Articulate works with some of the most disadvantaged learners in Scotland by helping to unlock their creative potential in order to improve their choices, chances and skills for life, learning and the world of work.
+We do so by co-designing and delivering high quality, arts and cultural projects that focus on positive outcomes, lead to industry-standard productions, exhibitions and events.
+These in turn impact on well-being, confidence and as a stepping stone towards further sustainable improvement.

 and have resulted in improvements in attendance, esteem, creativity, qualifications and employment.